Philippus/elastic4s/README.md

 val client = ElasticClient.local(settings.build)
 ```

-To connect to a remote elastic cluster then you need to use the remote() call specifying the hostnames and ports:
+To connect to a remote elastic cluster then you need to use the remote() call specifying the hostnames and ports.
+Please note that this is the port for the TCP interface (normally 9300) and NOT the port you connect with when using HTTP (normally 9200).

 ```scala
 // single node
 val client = ElasticClient.remote("host1", 9300)